 The football world has seen some of the finest talents emerge from the African land, with robust speed, vision, and unreal technicality.
 They have thoroughly entertained the fans for decades.
 Now, let’s take a look at some of the greatest black football players the world has seen.

-If you are looking for a fine talent in football who has been consistent throughout his career but never got his due credit, it is Yaya Toure.
-From Barcelona to Premier League giants Manchester City, he has played under many coaches, and all of them are equally wowed by his defensive skills and deep-lying playmaking abilities.
-While many thought he had the potential to stand equal to Claude Makelele, his outside-of-the-pitch battles have wasted his potential.
+If you are looking for a top-tier midfielder in football who has been consistent throughout his career but never got his due credit, it is Yaya Toure.
+From Barcelona to Premier League giants Manchester City, he has played under many coaches, and all of them are equally wowed by his defensive skills, deep-lying playmaking abilities & darting runs into the attacking third.
+He has always been an inspiration for the up-and-coming African players.
+Byt his off-pitch controversies to some extent affected his reputation at the latter stages of his career.

-What a player he was on the pitch.
-Toure had always gone under the radar for what he has done for Manchester City, being one of the best black footballers of all time.
-Mostly playing as a holding midfielder, he dictated the tempo while ensuring he had his defenders covered.
-While his stats may lack in comparison to others on the list, his impact and influence loom larger in the success the Citizens have tasted.
-Yaya Toure is counted among the greatest players ever to play for Manchester City.
+Yaya Toure has been an exceptional player and has won it all.
+The Ivorian had always gone under the radar, despite being one of the key cornerstones of success for Manchester City, along with being hailed as one of the best black footballers of all time.
+Mostly playing as a box-to-box midfielder, he dictated the tempo while ensuring he had his defenders covered.
+While his stats may lack in comparison to others on the list, his impact and influence loom larger in the success the Cityzens have tasted.
+Hence, it makes sense to count him among the greatest players ever to play for Manchester City.

 | Notable Clubs | Matches | Goals | Assists | Trophies Won |